-The height limitations of these Regulations, , shall not apply to barns and silos, private home antennae, spires, belfries, steeples, cupolas, water tanks, ventilators, chimneys, solar equipment, windmills, transmission towers, flag poles, or other appurtenances not used for human occupancy up to a maximum of 50 feet.
+The height limitations of these Regulations shall not apply to barns and silos, private home antennae, spires, belfries, steeples, cupolas, water tanks, ventilators, chimneys, solar equipment, windmills, transmission towers, flag poles, or other appurtenances not used for human occupancy up to a maximum of 50 feet.
 Windmills over 35 feet in height shall require a conditional use review.
-There shall be no exception of height limitations for the above items within the Shoreland Protection District.
+Within the Shoreland Protection District, the only exception to height limitations shall be for chimneys.